rickbergfalk/postgrator/README.md

 A Node.js SQL migration library using a directory of plain SQL scripts.
 Supports Postgres, MySQL, and SQL Server.

-Available as a cli tool: https://www.npmjs.com/package/postgrator-cli.
+Available as a CLI tool: https://www.npmjs.com/package/postgrator-cli.

 ## Installation